|Looks Like:||Domestic Shorthair|

 |Date of Birth:||2012-09-06|

-Iris is like an exquisite flower...so gorgeous, delicate and sweet!
-She likes to spend time in her hot house hideaway, in this case a cozy spot located under the fish tank and behind a little door.
-But, she's no shrinking violet.
-Coax her out with some friendly encouragement and her affection blossoms beautifully.
-She loves to get pets, cheek scratches and belly rubs.
-She'll even tolerate you picking her up.
-Although, she'd just as soon that you didn't.
-She prefers keeping her feet planted on the ground.
+Iris is like the exquisite flower - gorgeous, delicate, and sweet!
+She likes to spend time in her hot house hideaway - in this case, a cozy spot in her foster home located under the fish tank and behind a little door.
+And though she may take a little bit to get used to you, she's no shrinking violet!
+You can win her over with some friendly encouragement - and watch her affection blossom!

 If you're in search of a gentle kitty whose affection goes above and beyond the garden-variety kind, then that's blooming fantastic!
 Could this mean that everything's coming up roses for you and Iris?
 Hopefully we've planted the seed.
 Contact us to meet this precious bud today!

 Iris has tested positive for FeLV (Feline Leukemia Virus).
 FeLV cats have a virus that causes a weaker immune system - they do not have cancer!
 For the most part, felvies are just like any other cat.
 You could not pick one out of the crowd, and they generally do not require much additional care.
 As a bonus, we waive their adoption fees!
 APA! provides full coverage and treatment for any FeLV-related issues that arise after the time of adoption.
 Cats with FeLV typically have a shortened lifespan - we like to compare it to the lifespan of adopting a senior kitty, with the added benefit that they don't have chronic senior health problems, and that FeLV related medical care is covered.
 Iris is not contagious to people, dogs or other animals, but should live only with other FeLV+ cats.
 For more information, please contact APA! or read more by our Partner, Best Friends Animal Society: http://bit.ly/2FwYCxR